kenricashe/lucee-upgrade-in-progress-toolkit-for-apache/README.md

 ## Customize (optional)

-Example: Before opening the menu and running the Apache configuration script, you may want to change the 15 minute estimated downtime or any other content in `/opt/lucee/sys/upgrade-in-progress/lucee-upgrade-in-progress.html`.
+Example: Before opening the menu and running the Apache configuration script, you may want to change the 15 minute estimated downtime or any other content in the HTML template:

+`/opt/lucee/sys/upgrade-in-progress/lucee-upgrade-in-progress.html`

 ## Usage